 - Time of call.

 Report the incident immediately to University Police by dialing 911.
 If at all possible, have another person call 911 while you maintain a conversation with the caller.
 University Police, along with the fire department, will handle all such threats.
 Evacuations will be ordered only if police or fire officials determine they are necessary.

 If you receive a bomb threat via a letter or note, dial 911 immediately, and do the following:

 - Make note of all persons that you know handled the note.

 - Avoid excessive handling of the note.
 The police will want to check for fingerprints.

 - Follow all instructions from responding emergency personnel.
 Evacuate if ordered to do so.

 You may be asked to assist the police and fire departments when they arrive, because you are far more likely to recognize something out of place than they are.

-Police and Fire officials will conduct a detailed bomb search.
-Report the location of any object to Campus Police.
+Police and fire officials will conduct a detailed bomb search.
+Report the location of any object to University Police.
 Do not touch the object!
-Do not open drawers, cabinets or turn lights on or off.
+Do not open drawers, cabinets, or turn lights on or off.

 If ordered to evacuate, go to an open area where the possibility of a secondary device would be minimal.